sigreen/fis-mft-with-wmq/http-upload-service/README.md

 HTTP Upload Service
 ========================================================

-The Camel routes stands up an HTTP Server that accepts large files and streams them to a file directory
+The Camel routes stands up an HTTP Server that accepts large files and streams them to a file directory.
+Filename-based routing occurs, whereby large files are sent to `/mnt/mft/out_sftp` and XML files are sent to `/mnt/mft/out_wmq`.

 Setup